 The Zendera Slopes was located on the riverbanks in order to enter Yaomachi town.It was enjoyable to see the slopes from Ida River with stone wall and potted plants.
 If you look back from the bridge at Ida River, you would enjoy a panoramic view of Zendera Slopes.

-How to get there: It takes 40 mins by car or public transportation from Toyama Station to Yaomachi town.
+It takes 50 mins by bus from Toyama Station to Higashimachi bus stop.
 It is worth visiting and staying to see an old traditional town in Toyama.

 From Tokyo, take Hokuriku Shinkansen bullet train (3 hours) to Kanazawa Station and head to Kenrokuen Garden and Kanazawa Castle, to see traditional Japanese style garden and old castle.
 Then make your way to 21st Century Museum of Contemporary Art to experience amazing arts.

 Next day, head to Toyama Station from Kanazawa Station to visit Yaomachi Town and stay Miyata Ryokan.
 Then, proceed to Tateyama Alpine to visit Kurobe Dam.